That’s where chore charts come in.

 You could also print out one for each room or “grouping” of tasks (like kitchen, laundry, outdoors, etc), and use initials or color-coded stickers to show which family member completed each chore.

-5) “Extra Money” Chore Chart DIY
+5) “Extra Money” Rewards Chart

 Found on Nature Moms

 Similar to the money chart above but with a suggested twist: parents need to have some spending money and have some fun too.
-I mean, let’s face it, date nights are good for your marriage, so parents need to spend money too!

-Final Thoughts on Chore Charts
+Final Thoughts

 When your kids are all grown up and on their own, with a good, healthy work ethic, they’ll come back and thank you for it!